 At POPSICASE we want to minimize our ecological footprint and that’s why we bet for compensation CO2 emissions.
 But how we do it?
 By investing in a reforestation project in Perú to capture all the CO2 we have generated during the manufacturing process.

-First we calculate the CO2 emissions
+First we calculate the CO2 emissions of the manufacturing process

 When we use electric energy or travel in a vehicle, greenhouse gases, above all CO2, are emitted into the atmosphere, which contribute to global warming.
 The first step anyone should do to reduce his or her ecological footprint is to be aware of it.
 For this reason you need to know how much fuel or energy is spent in every activity we carry out.
 Once you know this, we can calculate the volume of CO2 released into the atmosphere.